Quickback Docs

 1. POST /ws-ticket

-1. Client gets a ticketPOST /realtime/v1/ws-ticket on the main API (session-authenticated).
+1. Client gets a ticketPOST /broadcast/v1/ws-ticket on the main API (session-authenticated).
 Returns a 60-second HMAC-signed ticket.

 Best Practices